kyma-project/community/concepts/observability-strategy/strategy.md

 When Kyma supports a simple way of instrumenting, collecting and integration of the workloads telemetry data into available observability systems, leveraging the [OpenTelemetry](https://opentelemetry.io/) standards to provide integration options in a vendor-neutral approach, the Kyma Observability feature is ready for it's evolution too.

-With that, Kyma will shift the focus away from providing a full Observability solution; instead it will simplify the instrumentation and integration of telemetry data into external systems and with that will provide the support which is needed by keeping biggest flexibility.
+With that, Kyma will shift the focus away from providing a full Observability solution; instead it will simplify the instrumentation and integration of telemetry data into external systems.

 ## Current Situation